-3.18.2.3 For areas less than 1,000 square feet of sealed TSN that will be coated with the dark gray color top, secure two companion panels to tie down fittings or the deck so that the panels will not be dislodged during color top spray and roller application.
-The companion panels must be secured such that color topping will be applied to the hand sanded surface.
-Space the companion panels uniformly across the color top application area.
-12 of 37 ITEM NO: 009-124 FY-21 Locate companion panels so that the panels are coated with color topping simultaneously with the coating of the sealed TSN on the surrounding deck.
+3.18.2.3 For sealed TSN that will be coated with the dark gray color topping, two companion panels are required for the first 1,000 square feet, and one panel is required for each additional 1,000 square feet or less.
+Orient the companion panels such that color topping will be applied to the hand sanded surface.
+The panels must be secured to tie down fittings or the deck such that they will not be dislodged during color topping spray and roller application.
+Space the companion panels uniformly across the color topping application area so that the panels are coated with color topping simultaneously with the coating of the sealed TSN on the surrounding deck.